 The Church of Jesus Christ of Latter-day Saints teaches that sexual relations are reserved for men and women who are legally and lawfully married to each other.
 We believe that through marital intimacy, couples can experience some of life’s most profound blessings, including the gift of children and a stronger bond between marriage partners.
 When you are sexually pure, you prepare yourself to build a strong marriage and to bring children into the world as part of an eternal and loving family.

 Church service times vary from congregation to congregation.
 However, you can always count on one main meeting for everyone followed by a separate class split by age groups or general interests.

 They can and they do.
-They preach from the pulpit, serve as missionaries, leaders, counselors, and teachers, along with many other responsibilities.
+They preach from the pulpit and serve as missionaries, leaders, counselors, and teachers, along with many other responsibilities.

 No. We don’t solicit donations or pass a plate.